 U.S. Department of Energy - Energy Efficiency and Renewable Energy

 The energy intensity indicators control for structural changes in the economy that are not directly associated with energy efficiency improvement.
 This gives a truer measure of intensity change associated with energy efficiency improvement than the simple energy/GDP or a simple energy/activity ratio.
-Examples of structural changes include shifts from more energy-intensive industries, such as iron and steel, to industries that are less energy-intensive, such as computer manufacture, or shifts from passenger automobiles to SUVs.
+Examples of structural changes include shifts from more energy-intensive industries, such as iron and steel, to industries that are less energy-intensive, such as computer manufacture, or shifts from passenger automobiles to SUVs or light trucks.